When do you publish new reviews?

-- Usually watching the film twice.
-This might be over a few weeks or a few months
+- Usually watching the film twice over a few weeks or a few months

-- Another hour or two extracting freeze frames from films or searching the inter-webs for images relating to the film – posters, “behind the scenes” pictures, etc
+- Another hour or two extracting freeze frames searching out images relating to the film – posters, “behind the scenes” pictures, etc

 - Writing a review usually takes two to four hours (and you thought the reviewer just made it up in front of the camera?)